The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Are you a 'flying' terrorist?

-They have done serious damage to global peace and mostly innocent passengers have been put to death by them.
+They have done serious damage to global peace and mostly the innocent passengers have been put to death indiscriminately by them.
 After 9/11 attacks on New York's World Trade Center and the Pentagon with the help of commercial airplanes by a group of religious extremists, airlines are under serious pressure.
 As passengers, we all need to remain alert, cautious and vigilant.

 World Trade Center hit by two passenger airplanes

 After recent major incidents, both airport security and passenger screening have been made stringent and strict throughout the world.
-There no surprise to see a large and penetrating network of cameras, metal detectors and X-Ray scanner and body scanners setup along with vigilant and armed security personals and sniffer dogs on international airports which comb through passengers.
+There is no surprise to see a large and penetrating network of cameras, metal detectors and X-Ray scanner and body scanners setup along with vigilant and armed security personals and sniffer dogs on international airports which comb through passengers.

 Few of the signals listed under SPOT

-Other experts in behavior detection have given a very valuable and critical suggestion against existing and not-so-successful SPOT program.
+Other experts have given a very valuable and critical suggestion against existing and not-so-successful SPOT program.
 They say that suspects should be thoroughly questioned and their nonverbal clues should be observed inside a closed room than just catching them based on the score in SPOT Referral Report hand filled by behavioral observer.

 Related Articles: